RoyalUr/RoyalUr.net/docs/ARCHITECTURE.md

-# 🛠️ Code Summary
+# 🛠️ The Royal Architecture of Ur

-This file contains a summary of the codebase to help new contributors become familiar with the way the codebase fits together.
+This file contains a summary of the codebase to help new contributors become familiar with the way the whole project fits together.
 In a perfect world this would be kept 100% consistent as changes are made, but in reality small details might have changed since this was updated.
 If you find any inconsistencies, please make an issue, and we can sort them out ASAP!